tomxbarnesx/git-interview-baseline/README.md

 The first line, `From github.com:aviflombaum/mission-critical-application` is informing us which remote our `git fetch` updated from, namely, the remote repository located at: https://github.com/aviflombaum/mission-critical-application

 When we `fetch` with git, we are asking to copy all changes on the remote to our local git repository, but not actually integrate any.
-The next line, `bfe50fc..0ae1da2  master     -> origin/master` is telling us that a new commit was found in `origin/master`. `origin/master` means the GitHub version of `master`.
-Even though git fetched a new commit from `origin/master`, it did not merge it into the local master.
+The next line, `bfe50fc..0ae1da2  master     -> origin/master` tells us that a new commit was found in `origin/master`, which is simply the GitHub version of `master`.
+Even though git fetched a new commit from `origin/master`, it did not merge it into the local `master`.

 ![Fetch without integration](https://dl.dropboxusercontent.com/s/iy2jovft8ykrxbd/2015-11-02%20at%202.08%20PM.png)

-Our remote copy on GitHub has a file, `remote-bug-fix`, presumably some code that another developer pushed up to our remote version of the `master` branch to fix a bug.
+Our remote copy on GitHub has a file, `remote-bug-fix`, presumably some code that another developer pushed up to our remote `master` branch to fix a bug.
 Even after we fetched, our local copy still doesn't appear to have that file.

 After you fetch, you have access to the remote code but you still have to merge it.
-How do you merge a change fetched from `origin/master` into your current master?
-From within your local master branch, type: `git merge origin/master`, referring to the branch's full path, `remote/branch`, or `origin/master`.
+To do that, checkout to your local `master`, type: `git merge origin/master`, referring to the remote branch's full path, `remote/branch`, or `origin/master`.

 ```
 mission-critical-application $ git merge origin/master